domcleal/as_deprecation_tracker/README.md

 specific instances of deprecated calls which can be committed.
 Subsequent `rake test` runs will then automatically raise errors for new occurrences.

+Re-run tests with `AS_DEPRECATION_RECORD=yes` to append new instances to the existing configuration file, if you wish to whitelist rather than fix them.

 ### Whitelist configuration

 The whitelist may be broad, permitting any call causing a particular